#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 About the Author

-Todd Smeltzer serves as the senior pastor at London Baptist Church in London, Ohio.
-He is married to his wife, Julie, and together they have three children.
+Rob Kane is the pastor at Citizens Church in Westerville, Ohio.
+He is married to Danielle, and together they have three children: Finley, Lennon, and Ezra.

 Table of Contents